List of geckos of New Zealand: Species

+Gigarcanum delcourti (formerly Hoplodactylus delcourti), the largest known species of gecko, only known from a single specimen collected in the 19th century, was formerly thought to have been from New Zealand, but DNA evidence suggests that it actually originated from New Caledonia.

 Species yet to be taxonomically determined

 The number of New Zealand gecko species is not settled, with new ones being described.
 Some animals with a wide range previously thought to comprise a single species actually represent multiple sub-species, as with the common gecko, Woodworthia maculata.
 A number of alpine species have emerged from high altitude discoveries in the South Island.

 As at 2021 the species or subspecies that have yet to be taxonomically determined include: